Focal Inverse Distance Transform Maps for Crowd Localization: Introduction

 \section{Introduction}

-Crowd counting is a popular topic in the computer vision community, playing an essential role in video surveillance, public safety, and city management~\cite{sindagi2018survey}.
-The task aims to count the number of people appearing in the image or the video sequence, which is quite difficult due to the heavy occlusions, scale variations, and perspective distortions.
-Moreover, it is even more challenging to simultaneously predict each person's location and size in a crowd scene.
+Crowd analysis contains many sub-tasks, such as crowd detection~\cite{zhang2020attribute}, crowd counting~\cite{li2018csrnet, jiang2020density}, and crowd localization~\cite{han2021ldc, sam2020locate}.
+Specifically, the crowd detection task is to detect persons based on bounding boxes, an expensive way of labeling.
+The crowd counting aims to estimate a density map and give the total count of a crowd scene based on point-level annotations.
+In this paper, we focus on crowd localization, predicting a point for each person's head only based on point-level annotations, which is a more complex task compared with crowd detection and crowd counting.

-The deep-learning-based detectors~\cite{ren2015faster, hu2017finding} count the crowd by detecting each instance, encountering difﬁculties under highly congested scenes, as illustrated in Fig.~\ref{fig:trade-off}.
-In general, annotating the bounding box for each person in the dense crowd is expensive and laborious, so most current crowd counting datasets~\cite{zhang2016single,idrees2018composition} only provide point-level annotations, making the detectors~\cite{ren2015faster, hu2017finding} untrainable.
-Current regression-based methods~\cite{zhang2016single,sam2017switching,li2018csrnet,xu2019learn} regard the task as regressing a density map and output the count by integrating over the density map, achieving remarkable progress.
-However, these regression-based methods can not provide individual location and size, mainly because the Gaussian blobs of nearby people in dense regions severely overlap each other, making the local maxima unequal to the individual locations.
-However, the location and size information also play an essential role in many high-level applications, such as dense pedestrian tracking and crowd analysis.
-To tackle the problem, PSDDN~\cite{liu2019point} and LSC-CNN~\cite{sam2020locate} utilize similar nearest-neighbor head distances to initialize the pseudo ground truth bounding boxes in a detection-like model.
-Essentially, both of them use bounding boxes for the training phase, still applying a complex detection framework (e.g., Faster R-CNN).
+The deep-learning-based detectors~\cite{ren2015faster, hu2017finding} predict the bounding box for each instance, encountering difficulties under highly congested scenes~\cite{gao2020nwpu}.
+In general, annotating the bounding box for each person in the dense crowd is expensive and laborious, so most current crowd datasets~\cite{zhang2016single,idrees2018composition} only provide point-level annotations (Fig.~\ref{fig:intro1}(b)), making the detectors~\cite{ren2015faster, hu2017finding} untrainable.
+Current regression-based methods~\cite{zhang2016single,sam2017switching,li2018csrnet,jiang2020density} regress a density map and output the count by integrating over the density map.
+However, these regression-based methods can not provide individual location and size, mainly because the Gaussian blobs of the widely used density map overlap in dense regions, making the local maxima unequal to the head locations.
+However, the location and size information also play an essential role in many high-level applications, such as pedestrian tracking~\cite{li2019joint} and crowd analysis~\cite{li2018deep,zhang2016data}.
+To tackle the problem, PSDDN~\cite{liu2019point} and LSC-CNN~\cite{sam2020locate} utilize similar nearest-neighbor head distances to initialize the pseudo ground truth (GT) bounding boxes in a detection-like model.
+Essentially, both of them use bounding boxes for the training phase, still applying a complex detection framework (\textit{e.g.,} Faster R-CNN).~Actually, the pseudo GT boxes do not reflect the real head size well, leading to poor performance.